 - Invoice discounting – This is similar to factoring but you remain in control of your sales ledger and hide your involvement with a financing company from your customers.
 Charges and interest are generally lower.
 Available to larger, established companies.

-Businesses find invoice finance to be a good option to help regulate their cash flow and keep on top of all liabilities.
 As a result, there are many benefits to invoice finance for businesses.
 These include:

 Invoice finance is a flexible finance solution for businesses.
 The more invoices you issue the more you can borrow.
 The facility and your factoring company work with you to create a package that works for you and the type of business you run.
 The facility grows with your business unlike a bank overdraft.